 They’re quite often happily playing within a short time of their family leaving.
 Over time, most children learn to feel safe in their new surroundings and gradually experience less separation anxiety.

-How can I help children manage this anxiety?
+How can educators help children manage this anxiety?

 Work with families

-- Communicate regularly with the child’s family and check if there are any issues that may be increasing the child’s anxiety (for example, a death in the family, divorce or moving to a new house).
+- Communicate regularly with the child’s family and check if there are any issues that may be increasing the child’s anxiety (for example, a death in the family or divorce).

-- Develop a clear morning routine with the child’s family so that the child feels safe and can predict when family will leave and return.
-A positive goodbye routine may include family members sharing a high-five and a special goodbye hug.
+- Develop a clear morning routine with the child’s family so that the child feels safe and can predict when family members will leave and return (for example, sharing a special special goodbye hug).

-- Ask families to say ‘goodbye’ to their child, let them know when they’ll be back and where they’ll pick them up.
-Avoid lengthy goodbyes as this may increase separation anxiety.
+- Ask families to say ‘goodbye’ to their child, let them know when they’ll be back and where they’ll pick them up, and avoid lengthy goodbyes.

 Build trust with the child